patrickanguyen/zbce-mockup/README.md

 # ZBCE FastAPI REST API Mockup

-A REALLY basic REST API to illustrate the basic features of FastAPI.
+A REALLY basic AND quickly written REST API to illustrate the basic features of FastAPI.
 Only weight endpoints are implemented.

 ## Basic Features
 - Modularizable file structure